thomas-zahner/website/content/posts/atlassian-experience.md

 For new features Atlassian could be excused with "insufficient resources" and the fact that third-party apps could fill the gap.
-But having to wait 20 years before the ability to rename a key *is even considered*?[^8] Advanced features such as numbered headings are "not being considered" since you can buy an app to do that for you.[^9] Some people didn't like that too much:
+But having to wait 20 years before the ability to rename a key *is even considered*?[^8] Advanced features such as numbered headings are "not being considered" since you can buy an app to do that for you.[^9] Some people didn't like that decision very much:

 > Seriously Atlassian???
 First you force us to use the f** cloud version and then you dont even provide the BASIC functinality of a standard Editor????
 > Why should be pay for this!?
 In the server version we hat the CSS functionality to do this stuff.
 Just implement the basic functions of the server version.